 Frameworks such as these have been used by businesses of all sizes to achieve their objectives.
 While no two strategic frameworks are exactly alike, they typically all possess the following elements:

-- Time Frames – Time frames create urgency, while also establishing a vision for when certain objectives need to be met.
+- Time frames – Time frames create urgency, while also establishing a vision for when certain objectives need to be met.
 Additionally, time frames help companies measure their progress.

-What are some common strategic planning goals?
+5 Most common strategic planning goals?

 Before undertaking a project plan, it’s useful for a company’s leadership team to begin thinking about which goals are most important to their organization’s success.